mikkopaderes/emberfire-utils/README.md

 * `orderBy: '.value'`.
 * `path` to query the data from
 * `cacheId` to prevent duplicate listeners and make the query result array update in realtime
-  * Changes the model itself inside the query result array will still update in realtime even if `cacheId` isn't provided.
+  * Without `cacheId`, the query result array won't listen for `child_added` or `child_removed` changes.
+However, the models that are already inside of it will still update in realtime.
   * `cacheId` isn't available in `queryRecord`.

 #### With path